Louis Armstrong New Orleans International Airport

 Recent News

-Louis Armstrong New Orleans International Airport closed Runway 2/20 on March 2, 2026, for an eight-month, $27.1 million rehabilitation project.
-All flights will use Runway 11/29 during the reconstruction, with FAA Airport Improvement Program grants covering $22.5 million of costs.
+Louis Armstrong New Orleans International Airport closed Runway 2/20 on March 2, 2026 for an eight-month, $27.1 million keel-rehabilitation project expected to last until December 2026.
+All flights are using Runway 11/29 during construction, with $22.5 million funded by FAA grants.

 Airport Profile